dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

     One caveat: We only guarantee soundness in Dart programs that are fully null safe.
 Dart supports programs that contain a mixture of newer null safe code and older legacy code.
-In these "mixed-mode" programs, null reference errors may still occur.
-In a mixed-mode program, you get all of the *static* safety benefits in the portions that are null safe, but you don't get full runtime soundness until the entire application is null safe.
+In these mixed-version programs, null reference errors may still occur.
+In a mixed-version program, you get all of the *static* safety benefits in the portions that are null safe, but you don't get full runtime soundness until the entire application is null safe.